-For simplicity we will assume in this section that we have data from the simplest possible experiment.
-We will assume that we have a series of n replicate arrays on which samples A and B have been hybridized and we wish to identify which genes are DE.
-Many data analysis programs sort the genes according to the absolute level of \overline{M} , where \overline{M} is the mean of the M-values for any particular gene across the replicate arrays.
-This is known to be a poor choice as it does not take account of the variability of the expression levels for each gene [32] [33].
-The shortcoming of the method is that the variability of the M-values over replicates is not constant across genes and genes with larger variances have a good chance of giving a large \overline{M} statistic even if they are not DE.
-A better choice is to rank genes according to the absolute value of the t-statistic where s is standard deviation of the M-values across the replicates for the gene in question, as this incorporates a different variability estimate for each gene.
-An added advantage of the t-statistic is that it introduces some conservative protection against outlier M-values and poor quality spots.
-Any M-value which is an outlier will give rise to a large standard deviations s which will usually prevent the gene in question from being spuriously identified as DE.
+For simplicity, we assume in this section that we have data from the simplest possible experiment.
+We assume that we have a series of n replicate arrays on which samples A and B have been hybridized, and we wish to identify which genes are differentially expressed.
+Many data analysis programs sort the genes according to the absolute level of \overline{M} , in which \overline{M} is the mean of the M values for any particular gene across the replicate arrays.
+This is known to be a poor choice because it does not take into account the variability of the expression levels for each gene (32,33).
+The shortcoming of the method is that the variability of the M values over replicates is not constant across genes and genes with larger variances have a good chance of giving a large \overline{M} statistic even if they are not differentially expressed.
+A better choice is to rank genes according to the absolute value of the t statistic: